 Writing and performing fictional scripts, based on research, helps take ideas and complex concepts to a public audience.

-Described as ‘Hard hitting’, ‘Out Like Fudge’ is one of two short plays I’ve written in Autumn 2019, based on patients, and much of it is verbatim.
-Fudge is a pet who died quite suddenly: our character Jo would like to leave the earth in a similar way.
+Described as ‘Hard hitting’, by another conference attendee, ‘Out Like Fudge’ is one of two short plays Elspeth wrote for clinician and Phd candidate Barny Hole in Autumn 2019, based on kidney patients.
+Much of it is verbatim, as it’s based on spoken interviews that Barny recorded and transcribed, as part of his PhD.
+The story features Fudge, a pet who died quite suddenly: our character Jo would like to leave the earth in a similar way.

 We’ve performed it on two occasions, enabling both a PPI group, then clinicians and conference delegates at #dialysisbalance to reflect, and consider dilemmas about medical procedures from the point of view of a patient.
 Thanks to Jo, Karen, @ChrisPirie and Bede for their sensitive script-reading skills #dialysisbalance #bringresearchtolife #elizabethbackwellinstitute funded.